Today’s Wonder of the Day was inspired by Ryan. Ryan Wonders, “why do we celebrate cinco de mayo” Thanks for WONDERing with us, Ryan!

 People in the United States celebrate Independence Day on the 4th of July.
 Many people believe Cinco de Mayo—“5th of May” in Spanish—is a celebration of Mexico’s Independence Day.

 But they’re wrong!
-Mexico’s Independence Day is actually September 16.
+Mexico’s Independence Day is actually September 16th.

 So what is Cinco de Mayo?
-Cinco de Mayo is a holiday that recognizes the victory of the Mexican army over the French army on May 5, 1862, at the Battle of Puebla.
+It’s a holiday that celebrates the victory of the Mexican army over the French army on May 5, 1862, at the Battle of Puebla.
 Led by General Ignacio Zaragoza Seguín, the poorly equipped Mexican army made a stand against French forces near the forts of Loreto and Guadalupe.